 Today, Rio’s Avenida Atlantica is a superhighway compared to what it was in 1958, and a full moon can’t hold a candle to the beach lights that illuminate Copacabana.

-Just as we’ve come to learn here, history shows that Juscelino Kubitschek’s “change” came at a hefty price: Higher taxes and unchecked government spending spiraled into “50 Years Of Inflation In Five”, Brazil’s currency devalued and these economic concerns in part led to military dictatorship less than six years later.
+Just as we’ve come to learn here, history shows that the “change” that idealistic Juscelino Kubitschek beleived in came at a hefty price: Higher taxes and unchecked government spending spiraled into “50 Years Of Inflation In Five”, Brazil’s currency devalued and these economic concerns in part led to military dictatorship less than six years later.
 It’s not that much differnt today.

 The pictures alone bring these events to life.
 Hard to believe, but six decades ago, the story had just begun.